 Parents are encouraged to attend workshops to help them find out about strategies used in school in maths, English, science and find out ways in which they can help at home.
 We also run workshops concerned with how to keep children safe and healthy.

-Every term we have Open Lessons where parents and carers can come and see how teaches teach a particular area of the curriculum and how children learn in their own classes, such as phonics and handwriting.
-It is an opportunity for you to be given direct advice on how to support your children at home, as well as ask any questions you might have.
+Every term we have Open Lessons where parents and carers can come and see how teachers teach a particular area of the curriculum and how children learn in their own classes, such as phonics, maths and handwriting.
+It is an opportunity for parents and carers to be given direct advice on how to support their children at home, as well as ask any questions they might have.

 Parents with any spare time are encouraged to join us as Parent Volunteers to support children in school with a wide variety of activities.
 Parents keen to help, should make an appointment to see the Deputy Headteacher.

 They are parents just like you who volunteer for a few hours a week meeting other parents to tell them about child care and other family services.

 Parents are invited in on a weekly basis to Stay and Play with their child in Nursery.

 Every Friday from 2pm to 3pm children in Year 1 and 2 have the opportunity to participate in an activity which ‘widens their horizons’.
 These activities cover a wide range of subjects including Spanish, singing, Lego and art, and the sessions are run by our teachers, teaching assistants and any parents with a skill to offer.
 Parents keen to help, should make an appointment to see the Assistant Headteacher for KS1, Ms Parmar.

 Every year children audition for a slot in the very popular show, Colindale’s Got Talent.
 The show takes place during the school’s annual International Event.